Bund yields dip as investors eye German parliament vote on Greece

 Spanish and Italian 10-year

-fallen 40 bps over the past 10 days as the worst fears about
+over the past 10 days as the worst fears about Greece exiting

 Market focus later turns to U.S. consumer CPI inflation for